zyphlar/influxdb.org/source/docs/query_language/index.md

 select percentile(value, 95) from response_times group by time(30s);
 ```

+The time function takes the time interval which can be in
+microseconds, milliseconds, seconds, minutes or hours.
+To specify the
+units you can use the respective suffix `us`, `ms`, `s`, `m` and `h`.

 ## Merging Series

 You can merge multiple time series into a single stream in the select clause.
 This is helpful when you want to run a function over one of the columns with an associated group by time clause.